Christian Weber (SS general): Biography

 Along with the likes of Emil Maurice, Ulrich Graf, and Max Amann, Weber, a bouncer at a bar, was among the earliest political associates of Adolf Hitler.
 Ever ready for a fight, Weber carried a riding crop with him, a habit shared by Hitler in those early years.
 Otto Strasser denounced Weber as an "ape-like creature" and "the most despicable of Hitler's underlings"; Strasser later claimed that Weber was a pimp at this time.

 In late 1921, Weber was one of Hitler's cohorts when the Nazis attacked a meeting of the Bavarian League.
-Hitler personally beat up the League's leader Otto Ballerstedt, an event that led to serving a month in prison.
+Hitler personally beat up the League's leader Otto Ballerstedt, an event that led to him serving a month in prison.
 At some stage before 1923, Weber lost an eye and often wore a specially made pair of glasses as a result.

 Following the 1923 Beer Hall Putsch, Weber, by then a horse trader, was owed $1000 by Hitler after he had bought the debt from Ernst Hanfstaengl.
 Weber insisted on Hitler paying the debt.
-The two however remained close and Hanfstaengl later claimed that Weber was one of the few who could make fun of Mein Kampf in Hitler's company.
+The two nevertheless remained close and Hanfstaengl later claimed that Weber was one of the few who could make fun of Mein Kampf in Hitler's company.

 A city councilman in Munich, he was effectively the boss of the city following the Nazi seizure of power in 1933.
-Weber became a hated figure in the city, particularly amongst the middle classes, and he became a by-word for corruption as it was regularly questioned how a former hotel bellboy had come to own a number of hotels, villas, petrol stations, a brewery, the city's racecourse, its bus service, and a home in the Munich Residenz.
-Other titles that he acquired included presidency of the Reichsjagdmuseum and the League of German Riding Stable Owners.
+Weber became a hated figure in the city, particularly amongst the middle classes.
+His name became a by-word for corruption as it was regularly questioned how a former hotel bellboy had come to own a number of hotels, villas, petrol stations, a brewery, the city's racecourse, its bus service, and a home in the Munich Residenz.
+Other titles that he acquired included the presidency of the Reichsjagdmuseum and of the League of German Riding Stable Owners.